 - Built my cycling distance up to nearly 10 miles.

 2017 theme is “connect”

-I had decided that my 2017 theme would be of “resilience”.
+I had decided that my 2017 theme would be “resilience”.
 And then I suddenly thought of a very different theme: “connect”.
 And the more I thought about things, the more I thought this would be a good idea.
 I think I need a change from themes that are essentially about managing a chronic health problem.
-I’ve learnt a lot through working on them, so now I need to consolidate these what I’ve learnt, practise what works for me and move on.
+I’ve learnt a lot through working on them, so now I need to consolidate what I’ve learnt, practise what works for me and move on.

 My 2017 theme is about connecting with other people and building worthwhile relationships.
 Anyone who has a chronic illness, that prevents them from doing the things they used to, will know that over time their world constricts and they see fewer people less often.
 I want to feel part of society again, and not withdrawn from it.
 And of course, this is essential for my business.
 I need to work from home, several days a week, just to help with pacing activities over the week.
 However, I also need to get out and talk to people, just for my sanity!
 The difficulty is balancing the two.

 One of the reasons I enjoy teaching and going to fibre festivals is because I get to meet lots of interesting people.